scottmillers/vscode-devcontainers-getting-started/README.md

 [Visual Studio Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) offer a streamlined, consistent, and reproducible development environment by encapsulating all project dependencies and tools within a container, ensuring that developers can work on projects with minimal setup and configuration issues.

+What are some benefits of using VS Code Dev Containers?
+- Standard development environments
+- Ease of onboarding new team members
+- Simplified setup for various projects
+- Isolation of your development environment from your local machine

 The Visual Studio Dev Containers tutorial specifies Docker as the container tool on your local machine.
 Docker Desktop is not free for commercial or government organizations.
 [Podman](https://podman.io/) is a free and opensource container tools on your local environment.
 Podman also has the security advantage of running on windows without requiring administrative priviledges.

-This guide walks through the steps to use Visual Studio Dev Containers with Podman on a Windows 11 machine.
+These are the steps to use Visual Studio Dev Containers with Podman on a Windows 11 machine.

 ## Prerequisites